 Project Contact: Jill Breysse, firstname.lastname@example.org, 443.539.4155

-Project Description: By the year 2030, it is estimated that the older U.S. adult population (age 65-plus) will double to more than 70 million individuals.
-Policymakers and practitioners are grappling with the need for safe and healthy housing that matches this important demographic, which will constitute approximately 20% of the U.S. population.
-NCHH is collaborating with Johns Hopkins University (JHU) and organizations in four communities around the country to conduct the Aging Gracefully in Place (“Aging Gracefully”) project.
-This project is evaluating the replicability of JHU’s “Community Aging in Place, Advancing Better Living for Elders” (CAPABLE) intervention model.
-JHU’s CAPABLE program is a client-centered, home-based, unified set of interventions utilizing an occupational therapist (OT), a registered nurse (RN), and a home improvement professional to increase older adults’ mobility and physical function and improve their homes so they can more safely age in place and move more independently and safely both inside and outside their homes.
+By the year 2030, the older U.S. adult population (age 65-plus) will double to more than 70 million individuals.
+Policymakers and practitioners are grappling with the need for safe and healthy housing that matches this important demographic.
+NCHH collaborated with Johns Hopkins University (JHU) and organizations in four communities around the country to conduct the Aging Gracefully in Place (“Aging Gracefully”)1 study, evaluating the replicability of JHU’s “Community Aging in Place, Advancing Better Living for Elders”© (CAPABLE) intervention model.
+CAPABLE is a client-centered, home-based, unified set of interventions utilizing an occupational therapist (OT), a registered nurse (RN), and a home improvement professional to increase older adults’ mobility and physical function and improve their homes so they can more safely age in place.

-Through this formative evaluation, Aging Gracefully is also fostering a learning community among the following four diverse partners to see if JHU’s CAPABLE model can be replicated in their communities and to document vital information needed to scale up and sustain the CAPABLE model across the country:
+The Aging Gracefully study fostered a learning community among the following four partners to collect vital information needed to scale up and sustain CAPABLE across the country:

-- Catholic Social Services of the Diocese of Scranton (Wyoming Valley office, Wilkes-Barre, Pennsylvania), whose social programs assist in “strengthening family life and helping individuals reach their full potential,” have teamed with OTs and RNs from Allied Services, a leading provider of healthcare for northeastern Pennsylvania, along with home-repair workers from public and private organizations.
-The Area Agency on Aging for Luzerne and Wyoming Counties is also helping identify and evaluate seniors in both public and private housing.
+- Catholic Social Services of the Diocese of Scranton (Wyoming Valley office, Wilkes-Barre, Pennsylvania), whose social programs assist in “strengthening family life and helping individuals reach their full potential,” teamed with OTs and RNs from Allied Services, a leading provider of healthcare for northeastern PA, along with home-repair workers from public and private organizations.
+The Area Agency on Aging for Luzerne and Wyoming Counties also helped identify and evaluate seniors in both public and private housing.

-- The Family Health Centers of San Diego, a healthcare organization with a “special commitment to the uninsured, low-income, and medically underserved,” will fill out their team with home improvement professionals from Rebuilding Together of San Diego and subcontracts with OTs.
+- In California, Family Health Centers of San Diego, a healthcare organization with a “special commitment to the uninsured, low-income, and medically underserved,” filled out their team with home improvement professionals from Rebuilding Together of San Diego and subcontracts with OTs.

 Helping Older Adults to Age Gracefully in Place [url; NCHH, 2017]